Allan R. Keyes

 From 1973-1975 Keyes was law clerk to Hon.
 Talbot Smith, Senior U.S. District Judge for the Eastern District of Michigan.

-Practicing in Vermont since 1975, Keyes has briefed and argued hundreds of appeals and motions in state and federal court involving all the firm’s practice areas — perhaps more civil appeals to the Vermont Supreme Court than any other active attorney.
-Recent cases include:
+Since 1975, Keyes has briefed and argued hundreds of appeals and motions in Vermont and federal court involving all the firm’s practice areas — perhaps more civil appeals to the Vermont Supreme Court than any other active attorney.
+Cases include:

 - Labate v.
 Rutland Hosp., Inc., 2015 VT 128 (medical malpractice).

 - Bandler v.
 Cohen Rosenthal & Kramer, LLP, 2015 VT 115 (legal malpractice).